slomasov/BIOS270-AU25/Data/Data.md

 Record the runtime.
 You may stop the session early if it takes too long and only record the runtime of the first few iterations.

 Then, uncomment `db.index_record_ids()` in `query_bacteria_db.py` and note how the runtime changes.
-Why do you think this is the case?
+Why do you think this is the case? - takes minutes; after uncommenting, seconds - because there is no longer O(n) search over the database

 ---